dotnet/docs-maui/docs/user-interface/graphics/images.md

 Images are represented by the `IImage` type, which defines the following properties:

-- `Width`, of type `float`, which defines the width of an image.
+- `Width`, of type `float`, that defines the width of an image.
-- `Height`, of type `float`, which defines the height of an image.
+- `Height`, of type `float`, that defines the height of an image.

 An optional `ImageFormat` argument can be specified when loading and saving images.
-The `ImageFormat` enumeration defines the following members:
+The `ImageFormat` enumeration defines `Png`, `Jpeg`, `Gif`, `Tiff`, and `Bmp` members.

-- `Png`
-- `Jpeg`
-- `Gif`
-- `Tiff`
-- `Bmp`

 However, this argument is only used when the image format is supported by the underlying platform.

 ## Load an image